Substance Abuse Prevention

 Schools have a significant role to play in addressing student substance abuse.
 Research shows that youth who receive universal, school-based substance abuse prevention programming are less likely to drink, smoke, and use other drugs.2 Schools—from kindergarten through high school—are an ideal venue to deliver age-specific, developmentally appropriate, and culturally responsive prevention programming.
 Teachers and administrators can foster positive school climates, create and enforce substance abuse prevention policies, and communicate consistent norms that youth substance abuse is unacceptable.3

-Visit the Office of Public Instruction's Substance Abuse Prevention page for a wealth of resources on substance abuse prevention in schools.
+Visit the Montana Office of Public Instruction's Substance Abuse Prevention page for resources on substance abuse prevention in schools.

 Montana Prevention Resource Center- Montana Department of Public Health and Human Services (DPHHS)

 A comprehensive website providing information on local, state and federal prevention agencies; prevention websites, children's advocacy organizations, organizations focused on special education, professional organizations pertaining to children, organizations focused on suicide prevention, and more.

 The Medicine Abuse Project- Partnership for Drug-Free Kids

 Includes FREE Educator Resources including brochures, posters, a curriculum and more.